-For the United States, the keys to its position in the Western Pacific are its alliances with Japan, the Republic of Korea (ROK), the Philippines, Thailand, and Australia.
-These five alliances are supplemented by very close security relationships with New Zealand and Singapore and evolving relationships with other nations with interests in the region like India, Vietnam, Malaysia, and Indonesia.
+The keys to America's position in the Western Pacific are its alliances with Japan, the Republic of Korea (ROK), the Philippines, Thailand, and Australia, supplemented by very close security relationships with New Zealand and Singapore and evolving relationships with other nations in the region like India, Vietnam, Malaysia, and Indonesia.
 The U.S. also has a robust unofficial relationship with Taiwan.
 In South Asia, American relationships with Afghanistan and Pakistan are critical to establishing peace and security.

-The United States also benefits from the interoperability that results from sharing common weapons and systems with many of its allies.
-Many nations, for example, have equipped their ground forces with M-16/M-4-based infantry weapons (and share the 5.56mm caliber ammunition); field F-15 and F-16 combat aircraft; and employ LINK-16 data links.
-Australia, Japan, and South Korea are partners in the production of the F-35 Joint Strike Fighter; Australia and Japan have already taken delivery of aircraft, and South Korea is due to take delivery next year.
-Consequently, in the event of conflict, the various air, naval, and even land forces will be able to share information in such key areas as air defense and maritime domain awareness.
+The United States also benefits from the interoperability gained from sharing common weapons and systems with many of its allies.
+Many nations, for example, have equipped their ground forces with M-16/M-4-based infantry weapons and share the 5.56mm caliber ammunition; they also field F-15 and F-16 combat aircraft and employ LINK-16 data links.
+Australia, Japan, and South Korea are partners in production of the F-35 Joint Strike Fighter;

+Australia and Japan have already taken delivery of aircraft, and South Korea is due to take delivery soon.

+Consequently, in the event of conflict, the region's various air, naval, and even land forces will be able to share information in such key areas as air defense and maritime domain awareness.
 This advantage is further expanded by the constant ongoing range of both bilateral and multilateral exercises, which acclimate various forces to operating together and familiarize both American and local commanders with each other's standard operating procedures (SOPs), as well as training, tactics, and (in some cases) war plans.

 Japan.
-The U.S.-Japan defense relationship is the linchpin in the American network of relations in the Western Pacific.
-The U.S.-Japan Treaty of Mutual Cooperation and Security, signed in 1960, provided for a deep alliance between two of the world's largest economies and most sophisticated military establishments, and changes in Japanese defense policies are now enabling an even greater level of cooperation on security issues between the two allies and others in the region.
+The U.S.-Japan defense relationship is the linchpin of the American network of relations in the Western Pacific.
+The U.S.-Japan Treaty of Mutual Cooperation and Security, signed in 1960, provided for a deep alliance between two of the world's largest economies and most sophisticated military establishments, and changes in Japanese defense policies are now enabling an even greater level of cooperation on security issues, both between the two allies and with other countries in the region.

-Since the end of World War II, Japan's defense policy has been distinguished by Article 9 of the Japanese constitution.
-This article, which states in part that "the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes,"3 in effect prohibits the use of force by Japan's governments as an instrument of national policy.
+Since the end of World War II, Japan's defense policy has been distinguished by Article 9 of the Japanese constitution, which states in part that "the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes."
+In effect, this article prohibits the use of force by Japan's governments as an instrument of national policy.
 It also has led to several other associated policies.

-One such policy is a prohibition on "collective self-defense."
+One such policy is a prohibition against "collective self-defense."
 Japan recognized that nations have a right to employ their armed forces to help other states defend themselves (i.e., to engage in collective defensive operations) but rejected that policy for itself: Japan would employ its forces only in defense of Japan.
 This changed, however, in 2015.
 The U.S. and Japan revised their defense cooperation guidelines, and the Japanese passed legislation to enable their military to exercise limited collective self-defense in certain cases involving threats to both the U.S. and Japan, as well as in multilateral peacekeeping operations.